Naproxen is a medicine called a non-steroidal anti-inflammatory drug. It is also known as 'an NSAID'.

 - If you are taking any other medicines.
 This includes any medicines you are taking which are available to buy without a prescription, as well as herbal and complementary medicines.

-- If you have ever had an allergic reaction to any other NSAID (such as aspirin, indometacin, diclofenac, and ibuprofen), or to any other medicine.
+- If you have ever had an allergic reaction to aspirin or other NSAID (such as indometacin, diclofenac, and ibuprofen), or to any other medicine.

 How to take naproxen